cafienne/cafienne-engine/README.md

 1. A multi-tenant service hosting among others a CMMN interpreter
 2. The Cafienne IDE, for creating models that are interpreted by the engine
-2. A basic User Interface that can help in running and debugging models
+3. A basic User Interface that can help in running and debugging models

 In this readme we limit to the installation of a working case engine.
 After you installed the case engine we advise you to follow the [Getting Started wiki](https://github.com/cafienne/cafienne-engine/wiki/Getting-Started).

 ## 1.1 Installation
-Currently we develop and work with the Case Service on Mac OS X and Windows.
+Currently, we develop and work with the Case Service on Mac OS X and Windows.
 Cassandra and Postgres configuration is the most comprehensive part of the installation.
 We assume you know how to install Java, Scala and sbt, etc.